login

 Even more extreme, in some Bongard Problems, each of the sides is a single value on a spectrum.
 For example, BP6 is "3 sides vs. 4 sides".
 We have not been labeling Bongard Problems like this with the keyword "spectrum".

-After all, any Bongard Problem can be re-interpreted as a spectrum Bongard Problem, where the spectrum ranges from the extreme fitting left to the extreme of fitting right.
+After all, any Bongard Problem can be re-interpreted as a spectrum Bongard Problem, where the spectrum ranges from the extreme of fitting left to the extreme of fitting right.

 REFERENCE